corporate9601/Computer-Vision-Server/README.md

 - run the "run_worker_windows.bat" - this will run a single worker, to process the jobs in the redis queue

 ***Starting it in linux:***
-- sudo service redis-server restart
+- '''sudo service redis-server restart'''
 - run app.py in a screen, detatch
 - run worker.py in another screen, detatch
 - if on a remote server like [Vast.ai](https://cloud.vast.ai/?ref_id=169168) etc, setup Caddy so you can access it.
 I use the latest pytorch Docker image to run mine and use Caddy to expose the local port to the internet.